supameow/8-Week-SQL-Challenge-2026/case-study-1/solution.md

 | C           | ramen        | 3        |

 ---
-**Query #6**

-    -- Task 6: Which item was purchased first by the customer after they became a member?
+Task 6: Which item was purchased first by the customer after they became a member?
 ```sql
      with after_join as
      (